Mortgages For Borrowers With a Disability

 Are there any grants or schemes you could use?

-If you’re struggling to afford a mortgage and you have a long-term disability, you could consider HOLD – Home ownership for people with a long-term disability.
+If you’re struggling to afford a mortgage and have a long-term disability, you could consider HOLD—home ownership for people with long-term disabilities.

 This is a Shared Ownership scheme available in England.
-The way it works is you buy a share of a property, typically 25%, and then rent the remaining share from a council or housing association.
-If and when you can afford it, you can buy more shares in your home, which is known as staircasing.
+It works by buying a share of a property, typically 25%, and then renting the remaining share from a council or housing association.
+If and when you can afford it, you can buy more shares in your home, known as staircasing.
 The more of the property you own, the less rent you pay.

 Get matched with a broker experienced in dealing with benefits income